Syam-7096/TriviaTime/README.md

 TriviaTime is an interactive quiz application designed to test and enhance your Python knowledge across various categories.
 Featuring a sleek, user-friendly interface, it provides real-time feedback, a progress tracker, and results at the end of each quiz session.

+You can access the live version of the quiz application here: [TriviaTime - Python Quiz](https://syam-7096.github.io/TriviaTime/)

 ## Features

 - **Timer for Each Question**: Each question is timed with a 15-second countdown.